 The Honors Thesis Tutorial, a one-credit hour pass/fail course, is designed to guide students and their advisors in the completion of a thesis proposal.
 This course provides students who undertake the Honors thesis a transition from traditional course work to the rigors and excitement of independent research.
 Thesis writers should register for UH 4900 the second semester of their junior year.

-Once a thesis proposal is approved by the Honors Council, students may register for Honors Independent Research, a three-credit hour graded course, in the subsequent semester.
+Once a thesis proposal is approved by the thesis committee, students may register for Honors Independent Research, a three-credit hour graded course, in the subsequent semester.
 Thesis writers are encouraged to enter this phase of thesis production during the first semester of their senior year so they have an additional semester to finish in the event that some extenuating circumstance delays completion of the project.

 Students should understand that Honors Independent Research (UH 4950) is treated as a course in that credit is awarded and a grade is given.
 When for unforeseeable reasons a student cannot complete UH 4950 on schedule, he or she must drop or withdraw from the course to avoid getting a failing grade (F).
 A temporary grade of incomplete (I) may be given if the student is not graduating at the end of the semester and intends to complete the project during the following semester.